fstenersen/IAC-OpenTerra/README.md

-# IAC-OpenTerra
+# IAC-H23
-Used in Infrastructure as code course at NTNU
+For emnet Infrastructure as Code IIKG3005